We use cookies to help us understand how you use our site, and make your experience better. To find out more read our privacy policy.

 Robert Lord died on 7 January 1992 of an AIDS-related illness.
 Joyful and Triumphant, seen by many as his greatest achievement, debuted at the Wellington Arts Festival the following month.
 Chronicling a family — and changes in Kiwi society — over 40 years of Christmas days, it toured Australasia, and was adapted for television in 1993

 The Robert Lord Diaries was published in October 2023.
-Compiling diary entries written across 18 years, the book contrasts provincial New Zealand with Lord's life as a gay man in the excitement of 1970s and 80s New York.
+Compiling diary entries across 18 years, the book contrasts provincial New Zealand with Lord's life as a gay man in the excitement of 1970s and 80s New York.

 Profile written by Ian Pryor; updated on 13 October 2023